-- Initial review of curriculum content regarding inclusion and diversity to ensure children are taught about significant individuals representing all groups with protected characteristics and to ensure all children see them represented in the curriculum we teach.
-To inspire all children to be ambitious and see the range of opportunities available to them. - We have bought new books to supplement the library and reading book to include texts about children and adults from diverse backgrounds.
-Core texts about diverse groups have been added to the English teaching cycle to ensure children read a wide variety of inclusive texts. - We revised trip planning processes and locations to consider the needs of all pupils including those with disabilities or other additional needs to ensure all children can access trips successfully - HT led BAME workshops for school staff within Discovery and Affinity Teaching School to mentor and advise BAME staff about career progression and dealing with difficult situations. - HT became part of the Equalities Consultative Group which is working to develop consistency across all schools in promoting equality of opportunities and inclusion in all areas - School staff have completed a survey regarding their understanding of inclusive practice which will form the basis of staff training and changes to provision moving forward.
-We want to ensure all staff have a secure understanding of inclusive practice in order to support each other and our school community in ensuring the best outcomes for everyone in education, wellbeing and life chances - The SENDCO has improved reporting of SEND provision to ensure a consistent approach and timely communication with parents to ensure all children have access to quality learning opportunities that meet their needs and is also available on the playground for discussion with parents.
+- We continue to review of curriculum content regarding inclusion and diversity to ensure children are taught about significant individuals representing all groups with protected characteristics and to ensure all children see them represented in the curriculum we teach.
+To inspire all children to be ambitious and see the range of opportunities available to them. - We continue to purchase new books to supplement the library and reading books to include texts about children and adults from diverse backgrounds.
+Core texts about diverse groups have been added to the English teaching cycle to ensure children read a wide variety of inclusive texts. - We reviewed and amended the trip planning processes and locations to consider the needs of all pupils including those with disabilities or other additional needs to ensure all children can access trips successfully - The school is part of the Equalities Consultative Group (GEC) which is working to develop consistency across all schools in promoting equality of opportunities and inclusion in all areas - School staff have completed a survey regarding their understanding of inclusive practice which will form the basis of staff training and changes to provision moving forward.
+We want to ensure all staff have a secure understanding of inclusive practice in order to support each other and our school community in ensuring the best outcomes for everyone in education, wellbeing, and life chances - The SENDCO has improved reporting of SEND provision to ensure a consistent approach and timely communication with parents to ensure all children have access to quality learning opportunities that meet their needs and is also available on the playground for discussion with parents.
+This includes coffee mornings and a new Twitter feed.